Hike at a Glance

-Hike Overview
+Hike overview

 The Brownhill Creek and Belair Circuit is a challenging 13.8-kilometer loop hike suitable for experienced hikers (grade 4).
 Located in South Australia, the trail begins in Brownhill Creek Recreation Park and traverses the Brownhill Creek Valley.
 The initial leg winds through the park before ascending via the Yurrebilla Trail into Belair National Park.

 Following the Yurrebilla Trail, hikers will pass the Belair Railway Station.
 Exiting the national park, the route transitions briefly to local roads and walking paths before reaching Randell Park, a former quarry.
-Here, hikers can enjoy scenic vistas overlooking the Adelaide Plains.
+Here, hikers can enjoy scenic views overlooking the Adelaide Plains.
 While largely undeveloped, Randell Park offers a network of unmarked fire tracks and walking trails.
 As of mid-2017, the City of Mitcham is in the process of redeveloping the park, which may include upgrades to the trail infrastructure.
 Descending from Randell Park, the circuit concludes with a return to Brownhill Creek via the Mitcham Cemetery.

-Map and GPX file
+Walk map and GPX file

 Max elevation: 388 m